 Waiting for a late service is frustrating at the best of times but even more so when you have young kids with you.
 Both my kids needed a wee but we didn’t dare leave the queue in case the bus turned up.
 The queue was huge!
 My 4-year-old kept trying to run off.
 It was stressful.

 In the end, the bus arrived 50 minutes late at 15.47 and we arrived back at North Shields Ferry Landing at 16.19 hoping we didn’t have a parking ticket (which thankfully we didn’t).
 It was such a shame as it put a dampener on what was otherwise a lovely experience.

 Now I will say that with it being Good Friday and the fair being on Whitley Bay was exceptionally busy, busier than we expected it to be.
 With the service having only just being launched it is somewhat understandable that some teething issues took place.
 I have fed back our comments to Stagecoach so I’m hopeful that they will put measures in place to ensure things run in a timelier fashion going forward.

 All in all, the service is a great way to get around the coast and is worth taking for the views alone – just make sure you leave plenty of time to get where you need to until they sort these teething issues out!

-If you liked this post you might also like these posts about family days out in North East England: a day out in the Ouseburn Valley, a free family day out at Derwent Waterside Park, a day out at Washington Wetlands Park, Diggerland Durham Review and 7 of the best summer family days out in North East England.
+If you liked this post you might also like these posts about family days out in North East England: a day out in the Ouseburn Valley, a free family day out at Derwent Waterside Park, a day out at Washington Wetlands Park, Diggerland Durham Review, a South Shields beach walking route for a fun family day out and 7 of the best summer family days out in North East England.